Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 Also beware of hidden ATM fees

 • In addition to surcharges on credit-card transactions, some banks are now charging hidden fees of several percentage points on foreign-currency ATM transactions.
-So, if you thought your ATM card was a safe haven from credit-card surcharges, think again--and see my ATM "Conversion Fees" article before withdrawing cash abroad.
+So, if you thought your ATM card was a safe haven from credit-card surcharges, think again--and see our ATM "Conversion Fees" article before withdrawing cash abroad.

 Another ripoff: Merchant fees